-Hampshire College housing has four options in terms of gender designation.
+Hampshire College housing has the following options in terms of gender designation.

 The bathrooms on all-gender halls and in all-gender mods are open to students of all genders.
-The residents of non-binary, women's, and men's halls and mods will decide among themselves if their bathrooms will be available for use by guests of other genders.
+The residents of non-binary and women's halls and mods will decide among themselves if their bathrooms will be available for use by guests of other genders.

 All students are responsible for the cleanliness of their living spaces.
 Students living in the residence halls get an assist from the facilities and grounds staff for common area trash and recycling, and bathroom cleaning, while mod residents are solely responsible for cleaning and trash/recycling disposal.
 Mod residents choose the level of cleanliness they will maintain, and define exactly what that means to them in their mod contract.
 The choices are: very clean, clean, or casually clean.